samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 When you gain a level, follow these steps:

 1. **Choose a Class.** Most characters advance in the same class.
-However, you might decide to gain a level in another class using the rules in the “[Multiclassing](#Multiclassing)” section later in this chapter.
+However, you might decide to gain a level in another class using the rules in the "[Multiclassing](#Multiclassing)" section later in this chapter.
 2. **Adjust Hit Points and Hit Point Dice.** Each time you gain a level, you gain an additional Hit Die.
 Roll that die, add your Constitution modifier to the roll, and add the total (minimum of 1) to your Hit Point maximum.
 Instead of rolling, you can use the fixed value shown in the Fixed Hit Points by Class table.